jando79/nutrition-data/README.md

 ##### By _David Jandron_

-#### _This is a web app that displays recipes from selected cuisine types, and displays nutrion information, as well as ingredients and instructions_
+#### _Description_

-_A web application that..._
+_This is a web app that displays recipes from selected cuisine types, and displays nutrion information, as well as ingredients and instructions_

 ## Technologies Used